Loading...

 How to Update PHP Version: Manage php.ini and PHP Handlers

-Updating your PHP version is essential for keeping your website secure and running well with your website.
+Updating your PHP version is essential for keeping your website secure and running well.
 This guide will teach you how to update your PHP version, create a new php.ini file, and manage PHP handlers.
 You'll also learn how to set up PHP FastCGI and the differences between available PHP versions.
 This will help your website run smoothly and efficiently.

 Update PHP Version

-To keep your website running smoothly, update the PHP version in your cPanel account:
+To keep your website running smoothly, update the PHP version in your cPanel account.
+Check our guide on What is the Latest Supported PHP Version? to learn more about updating the PHP version.

 Add PHP handlers